jtib/gym-plow7/README.md

 * Generic gym env for argos3
 * gym env for crossroads (this repo)
 * Learning algorithm, developped using the chi framework for tensorflow

 ## Notes
 All 4 repos must be at the same level, in the same directory

 ## Authors
-Simon Ramstedt: environment code structure
 Juliette Tibayrenc
 Winning team of the PLOW challenge: Anthony Dentinger, Jayant Harilela & Emir Khaled Belhaddad [see 518cb978]

+Thanks to Simon Ramstedt for the general code structure